 Once the Railway was finished and at the end of December 1943 Dr Coates was evacuated from Kilo 55.
 The sick were divided into two groups.
 The Japanese classification – light sick and serious sick.
 Light sick was a term to describe men who would not die immediately – but men with disease from which they may recover or kill them within 3-4 months.
 The sick were transported by box trucks to near Bangkok.
 The so-called light sick to Kanchanaburi and heavy sick to Nakompaton.

 55 Kilo Camp closed down on 24 December 1943.

 On 15 March 1944 Coates was called to the Japanese HQ and informed 1,000 patients would arrive around the 30th March.
-Wiithin three months the camp held 8,000 patients – the residual heavy sick from the whole of Burma-Thai railway with the exception of F and H Force who had been returned to Singapore.
+Wiithin three months the camp held 8,000-10,000 patients (there are various reports) – the residual heavy sick from the whole of Burma-Thai railway with the exception of F and H Force who had been returned to Singapore.

 2/4th amputees who remained at Nacompaton until the end of the war included Syd Gorringe, Eric Ryan, Tom Barbour and Allan Bamford.
 Besides many amputees, POWs were sent to this camp to build up their strength following the completion of the Railway.
 As their health improved slightly POWs were called out of Nacompaton in work parties.